Victorian Ports Corporation: History

 Minister for Ports Luke Donnellan announced the appointment of a board of directors on 3 November 2016.

-With the establishment of Transport for Victoria in mid-2017, VPCM became one of its subsidiary agencies.
-In May 2017, after the release of a report by the Australian Transport Safety Bureau into the breakaway of the Spirit of Tasmania II from its moorings at Station Pier, the VPCM announced a new weather warnings service on its traffic management radio channel.
+With the establishment of Transport for Victoria in mid-2017, VPC became one of its subsidiary agencies.
+In May 2017, after the release of a report by the Australian Transport Safety Bureau into the breakaway of the Spirit of Tasmania II from its moorings at Station Pier, the VPC announced a new weather warnings service on its traffic management radio channel.

-The role of VPCM was examined by a review of the Victorian port system in 2020.
-In March 2021, the state government announced that VPCM would be merged with the Victorian Regional Channels Authority into a new agency, Ports Victoria, to provide channel management and regulatory services across all Victoria's commercial ports.
+The role of VPC was examined by a review of the Victorian port system in 2020.
+In March 2021, the state government announced that VPC would be merged with the Victorian Regional Channels Authority into a new agency, Ports Victoria, to provide channel management and regulatory services across all Victoria's commercial ports.

 Operations

-The VPCM was required to promote and market the Port of Melbourne, in addition to its function as the regulator and provider of navigation services within the port.
+The VPC was required to promote and market the Port of Melbourne, in addition to its function as the regulator and provider of navigation services within the port.
 This role included the employment of a Harbourmaster to oversee port operations, and the engagement of other maritime contractors.